hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/_build/html/_sources/esummary.md

 ```

-{numref}`Figure {number}: <esummarymap>`     Map of survey locations March 2020 - July 2021.
-The diameter of the circle is given by the median survey value for that location.
-The locations in red are surveys on rivers or lakes and the purple are the locations in the Alps and Jura.
+{numref}`Figure {number}: <esummarymap>` *Map of survey locations March 2020 - July 2021.
+The locations in red are surveys on rivers or lakes and the purple are the locations in the Alps and Jura.*

 ## Lakes and rivers